schlehan4/ai2_WheelchairAssistent/README.md

 `` py run.py ``

+### CAN-data

+Follow [these instructions](https://ch.mathworks.com/matlabcentral/answers/2086013-why-is-my-vector-can-device-not-detected-in-vehicle-network-toolbox-for-windows-10-and-11) to install the CAN-Drivers for the matlab Vehicle Network Toolbox and run the get_can_data skript, or use the example data from the data folder as well as the video output.

 ## custom trained yolo v8 model

 You only look once (YOLO) is a state-of-the-art, real-time object detection system.